ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Creating forms in modern React has evolved significantly with the latest releases.
 In this post we’ll explore best practices for building…</blockquote>

 <h3>4.
-React + Next.js in 2025: What’s Next for Modern Web Development? - <a href="https://medium.com/@adhithiravi/react-next-js-in-2025-whats-next-for-modern-web-development-53e8199fed3c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 16+ Modern React Libraries To Supercharge Your Next Big Project - <a href="https://medium.com/@letscodefuture/top-16-modern-react-libraries-to-supercharge-your-next-big-project-78e912e95014" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adhithi Ravichandran`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>The web development landscape continues to evolve, and as we move through 2025, Next.js and React are setting new standards for modern…</blockquote>
+<blockquote>React continues to dominate the front-end world, with its ecosystem growing stronger each year.
+To help you build modern and efficient…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>